quantling/discriminative_lexicon_model/docs/source/mapping.rst

 :math:`\mathbf{\hat{S}}` is a predicted semantic matrix (or semantic vectors).
 Since this equation represents the process to infer meanings based on forms, it can be understood conceptually as the comprehension process of language.

-In pyldl, you can use pyldl.mapping.gen_shat for this purpose:
+In discriminative_lexicon_model, you can use discriminative_lexicon_model.mapping.gen_shat for this purpose:

 .. code-block:: python